abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/three_stages.rst

 and your imagination is the limit.

 ..  [#three_stage_method_stop] If you are allergic to this "academic" approach, you probably will be happy to know that
-    we only use this three-stage method in the first two parts of this manual.
+    we only use this three-stage method in the first two partsc of this manual.

 As Feyerabend (`Wikipedia <http://en.wikipedia.org/wiki/Paul_Feyerabend>`_) once said: